-Note: One of my affiliate contacts from Ivacy reported 50,000+ active worldwide users when I asked him, a further indication that the above numbers count the overall accounts number than the active accounts number for each VPN.
+Note: When I asked him, one of my affiliate contacts from Ivacy reported 50,000+ active worldwide users.
+This further indicates that the above numbers count the overall accounts number rather than the active accounts number for each VPN.

 Or they used a random seed to come with that number.
 However, assuming the number is valid, even if it counts inactive subscriptions and considers Atlas VPN's young age, it must contain many active subscriptions.

 So before we proceed with the performance section of this review, I guess this is one of the slowest VPNs I have reviewed so far.
 Let's see!

 |Number of countries (includes virtual servers)||33 (39 locations)|